 Be aware the

-goal is simple: Get out, and go cruising.
+goal is simple: Get in, get out, and go cruising.

 Escaping a boatyard is darn

-near impossible, especially when you're just starting.
+near impossible, especially when you are just starting.
 Be wise and

 wary of the One-More-Thing-itis.
 The only cure is blue-green water

-and you won't find that on the hard.
+and you will not find that on the hard.

 sure your number one priority is to float.
 Float fast and escape the